7 Types of Chiropractic Adjustments

 The diversified technique has 3 main purposes, and they are to restore spinal alignment, repair joint disfunction, and ensure proper movement and mobility.
 Using hands-on thrusts with extreme precision, practitioners can restore spinal alignment and increase a patient’s range of motion which may be affected by misaligned joints or bones.
 This technique is widely used, with 96% of all chiropractors using the Diversified Technique on approximately 70% of their patients.

-A video demonstration of the Diversified chiropractic adjustment by Dr. Scott Taylor.
+A video demonstration of the Diversified chiropractic adjustment.

 2. Spinal Manipulation (aka Spinal Mobilization)